About Us - School Information

 - Know the “Duck, Cover and Hold” response and other safety considerations.

 - Follow the teacher’s instructions if an evacuation is necessary (know that the evacuation route for earthquakes may differ from that of fire).

-There will be earthquake, fire and lockdown drills throughout the school year.
+There will be earthquake, fire, lockdown & other emergency drills throughout the school year.

 EXTENDED ABSENCE: If you are planning to take your child out of school for an extended length of time please notify the QMS office in writing, as early as possible, informing us of the dates of the absence.
 Unfortunately, if a child misses school for an extended period of time, he or she will be “behind” in classroom work.
 Travel and other cultural experiences are learning experiences; however, they cannot replace the many varied classroom activities.
 Staff will not provide “homework” for students who are absent for an extended time on holiday.
 Evaluation for the report card will only be based upon work for which the student was present at school.
 Students who are absent for the majority of a term may not receive a letter grade on the report card at the end of that term.
 Parents should also be aware that if a child is absent for more than four weeks, the school cannot “hold” a place at the school or in the same classroom, and the student may not be placed in the same classroom upon their return.

 FIELD TRIPS: Parent/guardian permission forms are to be signed prior to departure for all school authorized excursions.
 The school’s Code of Conduct applies to all school activities both on and off campus.